codingABI/solarTemperatureLoggerTool/README.md

 # solarTemperatureLoggerTool

-Data import Microsoft-Windows-GUI for the solarTemperatureLogger project https://github.com/codingABI/solarTemperatureLogger
+Data import GUI for the solarTemperatureLogger project https://github.com/codingABI/solarTemperatureLogger

+Program can
+- reads datasets from a serial adapter
+- Export datasets as CSV file
+- Preview datasets

+Program should run on Windows 11/10/8.1/2022/2019/2016/2012R2

 ![Screenshot of main window](assets/images/solarTemperatureLoggerTool.png)

 ## License and copyright